MerlinR/CLI_notes/README.md

  - Add, Edit, Delete Notes
  - Notes are plaintext markdown with extending subfolders
  - List notes, all or from subfolder
- - exteneded notes list, list notes and their contents, all or from subfolders
+ - extended notes list, list notes and their contents, all or from subfolders
  - Search notes, regex either by note name or it's contents, list all matches outputs if single match

 ### Wishlist
- - Search for project, lists notes in folder
+ - Markdown color customisation (Should be easy with MDV)
- - multiple note Dir's for code README's
+ - Delete by folder
- - notes links to other notes, local or seperaterd
+ - notes links to other notes, local or separated
  - Dynamic notes (runs commands to import into note, E.G "ls", "ip a", etc
  - Interactive mode
     ''-i | --interactive          Interactive mode, uses Less to display rather then dump''